ebaadazam/My-Portfolio/README.md

 - Contact: A form to send me messages or inquiries.

 ## Technologies Used
+- Java: A versatile, object-oriented programming language widely used for building cross-platform applications, from mobile to enterprise-level systems.
+- Spring Boot: A framework for building Java-based enterprise applications that simplifies the development of RESTful APIs and microservices by providing auto-configuration and embedded servers.
+- Microservices: An architectural style that structures an application as a collection of small, independent services, each responsible for a specific functionality, allowing for easier scaling and maintenance.
+- MySQL: An open-source relational database management system (RDBMS) that uses Structured Query Language (SQL) to store and manage data efficiently.
+- MongoDB: A NoSQL database that stores data in flexible, JSON-like documents, allowing for easy scaling and handling of large amounts of unstructured data.
+- AWS (Amazon Web Services): A cloud computing platform offering a wide range of services such as storage, databases, and computing power, enabling developers to build and scale applications quickly and cost-effectively.
+- REST APIs: Representational State Transfer (REST) is a software architecture style that uses standard HTTP methods to create, read, update, and delete resources.
+- Hibernate: A Java-based Object-Relational Mapping (ORM) framework that simplifies database interactions by mapping Java objects to database tables, reducing boilerplate SQL code.
+- JDBC (Java Database Connectivity): A Java API that enables applications to interact with relational databases by executing SQL queries and retrieving results.
 - React.js: A JavaScript library for building user interfaces.
 - HTML5 & CSS3: Markup and styling languages for building web pages.
 - JavaScript: A programming language for adding interactivity to web applications.